Apus, the Bird-of-Paradise (Aps)

-The constellation of Apus, the Bird of Paradise, is best viewed in the Summer season during the month of July for mid-northern latitudes.
+The constellation of Apus, the Bird-of-Paradise, is best viewed in Summer during the month of July.
 It's brightest star is Apodis at magnitude 3.80.
 The boundary of the Apus constellation contains 2 stars that host known exoplanets.

 - Constellation Family: